zzzprojects/learn-orm/tutorials/flee/expression-owner.md

 The **Flee** library allows you to attach an expression to a class.
 The class to which the expression is attached is known as the expression owner.

  - When an expression is attached, it behaves like an instance method of the owner class and has access to all the members.
- - You can reference the owner's instance members accessing fields and properties which is faster than using variables.
+ - You can reference the owner's instance members accessing fields and properties, which is faster than using variables.
  - By default, an expression will only allow access to the public members of its owner.
  - You can use the `ExpressionOptions.OwnerMemberAccess` property to grant/deny access to the public and non-public members of the owner.

-Let's consider the following class which we will use as an owner class and it contains a field, property, and some functions.
+Let's consider the following class, which we will use as an owner class.
+It contains a field, property, and some functions.

 ```csharp
 class MyClass